A Huey helicopter can cost anywhere between $150,000 to $3 million.

 Some defense experts claim that new Huey helicopters are almost 42% more efficient in operating costs than older ones.

-Can Civilians Buy a Used Huey Helicopter?
+Civilians Can Buy Used Huey Helicopters

-But, civilians are only permitted to use the helicopter under strict conditions and government regulations.
+Civilians can buy used Huey helicopters, but are only permitted to use the helicopter under strict conditions and government regulations.

 To obtain a Huey helicopter, civilians must present their needs to relevant government departments.